-ESTONIA: A former Soviet country which feels Scandinavian, I found Estonia to be a very easy country to travel around, very safe, and with possibly the highest level of English fluency of all the countries on this list.
+A former Soviet country which feels Scandinavian, I found Estonia to be a very easy country to travel around, very safe, and with possibly the highest level of English fluency of all the countries on this list.
 Estonians are unobtrusive and prices are below the European average.
-Check out my Visiting Estonia post for further information.
+Check out my Is Estonia Worth Visiting? post for further information.

-ITALY: What is one of the world’s most popular countries doing down here?
-Although my experience in Sardinia was positive, Italy generally struggles to understand the concept of solo female travel.
-The Italy experience radically improves when in male company.
-More thoughts and information can be found in my Visiting Italy for the First Time post.
+What is one of the world’s most popular countries doing down here?
+My experiences in Northern Italy and Sardinia were positive.
+But Southern Italy struggles to understand the concept of solo female travel.
+The Southern Italy experience radically improves when in male company.
+More thoughts and information can be found in my Solo Travel in Italy post.

-GREECE: I had a similar experience to Italy but will give the country another chance sometime in the future.
+I had a similar experience to Southern Italy but will give the country another chance sometime in the future.